frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 ## Limit Errors

-This option allows you to limit the amount of errors, and can be used when you need to "fail fast":
+This option allows you to limit the amount of errors, and can be used when you need to do a quick check or want to "fail fast".
+For instance, here we use `limit_errors` to find just the 1st error and add it to our report:

 ```python goodread title="Python"
 from pprint import pprint